Tuesday’s ‘Bold And The Beautiful’ Spoilers: Quinn Blasts Sally

 — Bold & The Beautiful (@BandB_CBS) April 22, 2019

 According to Highlight Hollywood, Quinn will confront Sally about what she spied.
 Of course, Sally has nothing to hide and will answer Quinn’s accusations.
 She knows that whatever occurred between her and Thomas was innocent.
 She is in love with Wyatt and does not want Thomas back.
-After all, Thomas sent her packing back to Los Angeles without a cent on her name.
+After all, Thomas sent her packing back to Los Angeles without a cent to her name.

 But Quinn is convinced that Sally will cheat on Thomas.
 She remembers the past and is afraid that her son will be hurt by Sally.
 She knows that Sally and Thomas were once ready to walk down the aisle together and that they have a past together.

 Sally won’t be afraid of Quinn.
 She knows that Quinn prefers Flo Fulton (Katrina Bowden) for Wyatt, but she won’t allow Quinn to dictate her love life.
-Sally knows how much Wyatt has already sacrificed for her and he has proven his love for her time and again.
+Sally knows how much Wyatt has already sacrificed for her, and he has proven his love for her time and again.
 However, The Bold and the Beautiful spoilers tease that Quinn won’t be done with Sally.
 She will attempt to send Sally packing later this week.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.